jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 By default the template uses one-sided printing settings as most submissions are electronic nowadays.
 If you want to change that, simply pass `twoside` as an option to the document class (as opposed to `oneside`) in `dissertation_main.tex`.

+## How do I make continuous footnote numbers?

+The default in books is for footnote numbers to restart at each chapter (like figures or equations).
+If you do not want this behaviour, and require continuous numbering for your footnotes add `\counterwithout{footnote}{chapter}` to the preamble in `dissertation_main.tex`.

 ## May I use this template for my assignment?
 What changes do I need?

 You must, not should!
 You should view any written submission as a training opportunity for your final dissertation.
 Getting familiar with the template will help you out later in the course.
 Of course, some (very) minor changes to the template are required; as follows: